p80n/photoprism-helm/README.md

 PhotoPrism can be run without any external dependencies.
 If no remote database is provided, PhotoPrism will run [TiDB](https://github.com/pingcap/tidb) internally.
 However, you'll still want to make sure that the database files are stored on persistent storage.
-See `values.yaml`.
+See `values.yaml` for the path to TiDB's files.

 Alternately, if you prefer to run the database separately, you can point PhotoPrism at your remote instance.
+MySQL and TiDB are both supported and are fairly equivalent on performance.
+In my experience, indexing photos is a bit faster with MySQL, possibly due to faster write performance.

 > Note:
 > Even if your remote database is TiDB, you still specify `mysql` for the driver.